kestra-io/docs/content/blogs/2023-05-30-track-resource-usage-from-bigquery-with-kestra-metric-dashboard.md

 ## Track BigQuery usage ##

 BigQuery is very fast and easy to use.
-But it can be very expensive, especially when running scheduled queries : you’re not here to look at the bytes billed every time you’re query run.
+But it can be very expensive, especially when running scheduled queries: you’re not here to look at the bytes billed every time you’re query run.

 In the example below, we create a Kestra task to run a query on a Big Query table.
 To schedule our query, we just add a Kestra Trigger with a cron property allowing us to run the query every hour.